What’s it Like to Go Through Debt Relief?

 How you might feel

 You should give yourself a big pat on the back.
-You had a problem, and even though it wasn’t easy you took care of it.
+You had a problem, and even though it wasn’t easy, you took care of it.
 That’s a huge accomplishment.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during November 2024.
-This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.
+We looked at a sample of data from Freedom Debt Relief of people seeking the best debt relief company for them during July 2025.
+This data highlights the wide range of individuals turning to debt relief.

 Credit card tradelines and debt relief